vlabella/GLE/README.md

 ### Creating packages with cpack

 Cpack can be utilized to create distributable packages.
-Note that gle-manual and gle-library repos should be checked out and built on your computer for them to get included in the package.
+The gle-manual and gle-library repos should be checked out and built for them to get included in the package.
+Windows platform utilizes NSIS for self installing exe building.
+All other packages are for self installers.

+	windows:

 	cd build & cpack -G "NSIS;ZIP;7Z"

-	on linux
+	linux

 	cd build & cpack -G "DEB;ZIP"

-	on macOS
+	macOS

 	cd build & cpack -G "DragNDrop;ZIP"